psa/hn.otoh.org/content/curfew/index.md

   * Pharmacies
   * Banks
 * Tuesday, Thursday, Saturday, Sunday: Movement prohibited

+Please wear a mask and gloves if you have them.

 If you have symptoms:
 * Do not leave home